 - By phone: +44 121 604 1040

 Teaching is task-based and communicative in approach.
 It is delivered wholly online via Canvas, University College Birmingham’s online learning platform.
-Material is delivered via different ‘blocks’, consisting of various units (units cover aspects such as listening skills for lectures, presentation skills and structuring academic writing).
-It is estimated that students will spend at least five hours per day working on materials provided.
+Material is delivered via different ‘blocks’ consisting of various units covering aspects such as listening skills for lectures, presentation skills and structuring academic writing.

 Teaching and learning materials include: